tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/场景实践/语音聊天室/TRTCVoiceRoom (Android)_intl_en.md

 - A listener can request to speak and become a speaker.
 A speaker can also become a listener.
 - All users can send text and custom messages.
 Custom messages can be used to send on-screen comments, give likes, and send gifts.

 `TRTCVoiceRoom` is an open-source class depending on two closed-source Tencent Cloud SDKs.
-For the specific implementation process, please see [Audio Chat Room (Android)](https://intl.cloud.tencent.com/document/product/647/37286).
+For the specific implementation process, please see [Voice Chat Room (Android)](https://intl.cloud.tencent.com/document/product/647/37286)

 - TRTC SDK: the [TRTC SDK](https://intl.cloud.tencent.com/document/product/647) is used as a low-latency audio chat component.
 - IM SDK: the `AVChatRoom` feature of the [IM SDK](https://intl.cloud.tencent.com/document/product/1047) is used to implement chat rooms.
 The attribute APIs of IM are used to store room information such as the seat list, and invitation signaling is used to send requests to speak or invite others to speak.